Here are a few common questions people have about the dog grooming process…

 Should I bath my dog before going to the groomer?

 As far as your groomer is concerned, bathing a dog prior to a visit to the salon can often do more harm than good as bathing a matted coat will tighten the matts even more.
-If you do bath your dog between salon visits, make sure their coat is completely brushed out before bathing.
+If you do bath your dog between salon visits, make sure their coat is completely brushed and combed out before bathing.